naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
 Loader | Scripts- (Project, Local) | Configuration of the resource loader used with naninovel script resources.
+Global Defines Script | Null | Name of the script which contains global define expressions, that should be accessible from all the other scripts.
 Initialization Script | Null | Name of the script to play right after the engine initialization.
 Title Script | Null | Name of the script to play when showing the Title UI.
 Can be used to setup the title screen scene (backgound, music, etc).
 Start Game Script | Null | Name of the script to play when starting a new game.
 Will use first available when not provided.